autocrossblog/autocrossblog_astro/src/content/post/2024/2024-02-03-autocross-trophies.md

 ---
+tags: [ [ autocross, trophies, regions ] ]
+featured: false
-author: chris
+author: "chris"
+publishDate: 2024-02-03T13:00:15+00:00
+updateDate: 2024-10-09T13:21:54-05:00
 image: ~/assets/images/2024/February/AutocrossTrophies/AutocrossTrophies-1.jpg
-publishDate: 2024-02-03T13:00:15+00:00
+url: "2024/autocross-trophies"
+excerpt: "Where have they gone?"
 title: "Autocross Trophies, do you need them or want them?"
-excerpt: "Where have they gone?"
-featured: false
-url: 'autocross-trophies'
-tags:  [ autocross, trophies, regions ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Here in the St. Louis region, you used to compete for a trophy at every event you entered.
 You could stick around after the event, and if you qualified, you would get a trophy to take home.
 When I started autocrossing, this was my motivation.
 I wanted to earn a trophy every time I competed.